badstorm/surface-pro-7-opencore/README.md

 OpenCore configuration for support macOS on Surface Pro 7

 ## :warning: WARNING :warning:
 Seems that the last `Surface UEFI Firmware` Update (`Version 9.101.140.0`) released on `January 14 2021` broke OC bootstrap.
-Until there was an OC compatible version, please prevent the update.
+Until there was an OC compatible version, please prevent the update. **Possible Fix with the next OC release**

 ### Surface Specs
 - Intel® Core™ i5-1035G4 Quad-Core